• To foster a more vibrant milonga culture, we have created a milonga etiquette poster for share.

 Advice is best when invited.
 The milonga is for connection, not correction.

-Watch the floor instead of your phone.
-You can still be part of the ronda by being present.
-And there is much to learn just by watching.
+Eyes on the floor, not your phone.
+Your attention fuels the energy of the room.
+You remain part of the ronda by being present, and there is much to learn just by watching.